LawrenceStanton/HDC1080/README.md

 ## Overview

-The HDC1080 is an embedded temperature and humidity sensor, produced by Texas Instruments, and operates over the a I2C bus.
+The HDC1080 is an embedded temperature and humidity sensor, produced by Texas Instruments, and operates over a I2C digital communications interface.
 This driver provides a simple C++ object-orientated driver to allow for control and data reception from this device, and is agnostic to any embedded platform.

+The design philosophy of this driver is comparatively unique in the embedded systems space.
+The object orientated approach results in a simple, scalable, and extensible driver, which is easy to use and understand.
+The driver is also designed to be agnostic to any embedded platform, and is therefore portable to any embedded system, with any I2C implementation (see [Design Patterns](#design-patterns)).
+The system also adopts strong unit testing with the [Google Test](https://google.github.io/googletest/) framework, allowing for a high degree of confidence in the driver's operation and ease of further development.
+CMake also allows for easy integration into parent projects.

 ## How to Use